BrooksLewis/conjuring/draft.md

 Probably, the birds do not understand that they are defacing a work of art.
 If I was a bird, I wouldn't care about that stuff.
 When is my next meal?
 Oh damn it, seven thousand flaps back to my nest.
 Am I molting a little early this year?
 I think so.

 Tommy's alcoholic grandma would scold him for getting so dirty, but the Ogopogo didn't think of that when he turned him to bronze.
-He just did, because he's the Ogopogo.
+He just did, because he's cold blooded, he's the Ogopogo.
 I want to meet the Ogopogo, I want to interview him about his life and about why he makes the choices he does.

 The clouds darken and the wind swirls them into smokelike plumes, reaching down in mists to the rising waves.
 The birds, aware of their master's temperment, scatter, screaming out warnings like doomsday criers.
-From the water just beyond the bronze children rises the enormous scaled bluegreen head of the Ogopogo himself; his tongue snakes out of his mouth and his sharp white teeth reach out past his lips.
+From the water just beyond the bronze children rises the enormous scaled bluegreen head of the Ogopogo himself; his forked tongue snakes out of his mouth and his sharp white teeth reach out past his lips.
 He arches his spined back, pushes his head forward to me, only a few inches away, and says in an ancient din, "I'll take a few questions now."

 B: So nice of you to agree to this interview, Ogopogo.